-In this section we give a brief overview of other solution concepts that can be applied to describe winning coalitions in our game.
-Most of these solution concepts have their drawbacks, and they do not allow to determine winning coalitions.
-On the other hand we point out the two ideas that, we believe, are interesting for further analysis.
-The first idea is to apply the concept of the Coalitional Farsighted Conservative Stable Set~\cite{Diamantoudifarsighted} to our setting.
+In this section we give a brief overview of other solution concepts that can be applied to describe winning teams in our games.
+Most of these solution concepts have their drawbacks and they do not allow to determine winning teams.
+On the other hand, we point out two ideas that, we believe, are interesting for further study.
+The first idea is to apply the concept of the Coalitional Farsighted Conservative Stable Set to our setting.
 The second is to apply the concepts inspired by the graph interpretations.
-These two solution concepts are, however, more involved, and so, we believe that the our definition of the weakly winning coalition is the natural simplification, and the first step to understand the complexity of the agents' interactions.
+These two solution concepts are, however, more involved, and, so, we believe that our definition of a weakly winning coalition is the natural simplification, and the first step to understand the complexity of the agents' interactions.

-In the subsequent subsections we present the discussion on the application of different solution concepts to our model.
+In the following subsections we present the discussion on the application of different solution concepts to our model.

-\subsubsection{Cooperative Game Theory Approach}
+\subsection{Cooperative Game Theory Approach}